xiaotaozi1127/infra-as-code-assignment/README.md

 ```
 curl https://rq5nizcyyi.execute-api.ap-southeast-2.amazonaws.com/default?userid=taohui
 ```
-Then, you should receive the html page indicate success response. (configured by `index.html` in the `terraform` directory) However, if you try to verify a user that is not registered, you will receive the html page indicate failure response. (configured by `error.html` in the `terraform` directory)
+On successfully verification, you should receive the [index html page](terraform/index.html) from s3.
+However, if you try to verify a user that is not registered, [error html page](terraform/error.html) is fetched from s3.

+you can check the detailed log in cloudwatch log group `API-Gateway-Execution-Logs_{rest-api-id}/{stage_name}`
+> AWS API Gateway automatically creates log groups following this naming convention when you enable logging for your API.
+If you create a custom log group with a different name, API Gateway may not send logs to that group, leading to missing logs.